aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/index.md

 sidebar_custom_props: {"module": true}
 ---

-:::danger Read before you start this module
+:::danger This module is in beta - Read before you start

-This module currently only works on the [self-hosted version](https://www.eksworkshop.com/docs/introduction/setup/your-account) of eksworkshop as Amazon VPC Lattice resources are not yet supported on [at an AWS Event](https://www.eksworkshop.com/docs/introduction/setup/aws-event).
+- This module currently only works on the [self-hosted version](https://www.eksworkshop.com/docs/introduction/setup/your-account) of eksworkshop as Amazon VPC Lattice resources are not yet supported [at an AWS Event](https://www.eksworkshop.com/docs/introduction/setup/aws-event).
+- You must manually run the [Cleanup](https://www.eksworkshop.com/docs/networking/vpc-lattice/cleanup) steps before proceeding to the next module.
 :::

 :::tip Before you start